LorenzoSciandra/TicTacToeMultiAgentSystem/README.md

 5. Go to step 2.
 So the Arbiter can play again, if the Master Arbiter wants to.

 #### State Transition Systems

 ![Schema of the flow of the Arbiter](documentation/ArbiterSchema.png)

 ### Player

 The Player is the one who makes the move.
 There is no difference between the two types of players except for the way they choose the move.
 The following steps are:

 1. Register himself;
 2. Wait untill the Arbiter send to him the player he will play with, the symbol he will use and if he is the first to make the move;
 3. Until the game is finished, he makes the move, sends it to the Arbiter and waits for the move of the opponent;
 4. if he is the winner and there is more than one round to play go to step 2, otherwise wait for the Master Arbiter to terminate.

 #### State Transition Systems

 ![Schema of the flow of the Arbiter](documentation/PlayerSchema.png)

+## Javadoc

+A complete documentation of the Jade implementation (Javadoc style) is available [here](https://evilscript.eu/javadoc)!

 ## Game examples

-For the sake of brevity, only tournament executions that end after the first round, ie with only 2 players, will be shown here.
+For the sake of brevity, only tournament executions that end after the first round, i.e. with only 2 players, will be shown here.
 However, the program, as mentioned earlier, works with an arbitrary number of players, as long as it is a power of two and there are the right number of referees.

 ### JADE: 1

 A game between a Stupid player and an intelligent player.